poornimah67-blip/Python-programs/README.md

 25. pgm of simple calculator
 26. pgn for factory production using while loop
 27. pgm to find sum of digits
 28. pgm to reverse a number
+29. pgm for guessing number game